Codivores/blog-tech/cksj9aba304h31ws1co9fb2ts.md

 #### Ok, let's do it

-We have an email address *(no mail will be sent)* and a password, we are now ready for the installation process, and we can now run the following command:
+We have an email address *(no mail will be sent)* and a password, we are ready for the installation process, so let's execute the following command:

 ```bash
 php artisan twill:install